nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

 ## AWS Configuration

+### AWS S3 Permissions

 You must have appropriate permissions set on your bucket.
 In particular, note that the less commonly-used permissions `s3:AbortMultipartUpload` and `s3:ListMultipartUploadParts` are needed on the bucket objects, and `s3:ListBucketMultipartUploads` and `s3:GetBucketVersioning` are needed on the bucket itself.

 If you plan on using [Retention]({{page page='nuxeo-retention-management'}}), you'll also need `s3:PutObjectRetention` and `s3:PutObjectLegalHold` on the bucket objects, and `s3:GetBucketObjectLockConfiguration` on the bucket itself.
 When testing Retention in Governance mode, you'll need a user with `s3:BypassGovernanceRetention` in order for blob garbage collection to work correctly.

-Here is a sample AWS S3 Policy that you can use; make sure that you replace&nbsp;`yourbucketname` with your own bucket name.
+Here is a sample AWS S3 Policy that you can use; make sure that you replace `yourbucketname` with your own bucket name.

 ```
 {